Space flight simulation game: Resurgence

 Crowdfunding has been a good source for space sims in recent years, however.
 In November 2012 Star Citizen set a new record, managing to raise more than $114 million as of May 2016, and is still under development.
 Elite: Dangerous was also successfully crowdfunded on Kickstarter in November and December 2012.
 The game was completed and released in 2014, and expansions are being released in stages, or "seasons".
 Born Ready Games also closed a successful Kickstarter campaign at the end of 2012, having raised nearly $180,000 to assist with the completion of Strike Suit Zero.
 The game was completed and released in January 2013.
-Lastly, the non-linear roguelike-like space shooter Everspace garnered almost $250,000 dollars on Kickstarter, was released in May 2017.
+Lastly, the non-linear roguelike-like space shooter Everspace garnered almost $250,000 on Kickstarter, was released in May 2017.

 The open source community has also been active, with projects such as FS2 Open and Vega Strike serving as platforms for non-professional efforts.
 Unofficial remakes of Elite and Privateer are being developed using the Vega Strike engine, and the latter has reached the stage where it is offered as a working title to the public.
 In 2013 a hobbyist space flight simulator project was realized under usage of the open source Pioneer software.